2016 Scientific Research and Experimental Development tax credit claim

 Two pieces of software are being researched;

-A) In the area of object and sequential pattern recognition from multi-sensor senses producing graduated (ratio scale) and discrete (symbolic / nominal) stimulus readings using a hierarchy of binons.
-Each new version of this software is then integrated into B.
+A) Morse code is being used for object (spatial) and sequential (temporal) pattern recognition from multi-sensor senses producing graduated (ratio scale) and discrete (symbolic / nominal) stimulus readings using a hierarchy of binons.

 In area A: